*Updated 2024

 Throughout the past two decades, the American public has become increasingly divided, gravitating toward opposite political poles.
-Already years ago, record numbers of Americans deemed their ideological counterparts so misguided that “they threaten the nation’s well-being.”
+Already years ago, record numbers of Americans deemed their ideological counterparts so misguided that they threatened the nation’s well-being.
 The situation has not gotten any better.
 The personalization of our social media newsfeeds has decreased interaction with opposing viewpoints, creating echo chambers.
 When exchanges do happen, they are increasingly ineffective.
 Today, the growing political, racial and cultural divisions keep getting starker, cementing the polarization.

 In such a divisive atmosphere, is idea-exchange even worthwhile anymore?
 Can people really change their minds?
 Below, we’ll explore three reasons why we can, and three reasons why not.